 It's Anzac Day on 25th April, the 100th anniversary of the Australian and New Zealand landings at Gallipoli.
 I hadn't planned to visit the area originally but since we are due to pass fairly close to it I feel it will be worth the detour.
 The campaign didn't go well for the British and her Allies, which is a shame, because after today I've concluded these Greasy Spiks are long overdue a damn good thrashing.

 We left the motorway at Edirne, not expecting to ever find the campsite there without Satnav maps or even a paper map with the correct scale.
 We passed a heaving outdoor market on our right which would have been very interesting to look around, but parking was going to be a big problem.
-Further up the road we spotted a modern shopping centre over.
+Further along we spotted a modern shopping centre over the road.
 With a bit of nifty manoeuvring we did a 'U' turn and entered its car park.
 Soon afterwards we were standing in the Turkish equivalent of ‘Curry's’ where they not only had heard of Satnavs but sold them.
 I told the lad I needed one with Turkish maps and which would speak directions to me in English.
 No problem he said and demonstrated a cheap version.
 That purchased, we treated ourselves to some foreign cuisine - two chicken burgers and fries from Burger King!
 After lunch we decided to get much closer to Istanbul before parking up in a TruckStop from where we'd strike out for Istanbul tonight.
-Before leaving town I managed to park the vehicle in a car park on the edge of town so that Rosina could take a look at the Semimiye Mosque, which is supposed to be one of Turkeys finest.
+Before leaving town I managed to park the vehicle in a car park on the edge of town so that The Chef could take a look at the Semimiye Mosque, which is supposed to be one of Turkeys finest.
 I stayed with the vehicle as I would have been really, really, annoyed to have had it stolen when we were just 3 hours drive from Istanbul having come all this way.
 While I waited for her I tried out the Satnav, eventually selecting the name of the road we wanted in Istanbul and pressing 'GO', or rather it's equivalent.
 The shop assistant was right it did speak to me in English, however the text on the screen, including the menu settings were still in Turkish, so we're not out of the woods yet.

-Twenty miles from Istanbul we pulled in to a TruckStop, nothing like as nice as those we'd stopped at before, not even any grass for Truckers to pee over, but it suited our needs.
+Twenty miles from Istanbul we pulled in to a TruckStop, nothing like as nice as those we'd stopped at before, not even any grass for Truckers to pee on, but it suited our needs.
 After our evening meal we're grabbing some shut-eye before venturing into Istanbul at about 01:00.